a-down/readme-generator/README2.md

 cmd

 ## Usage
-usage
+use

 ## License
-MIT
+Creative COmmons Zero

-## Contributing
+## Contributions
-contribute
+no

 ## Tests
-test
+npm test

 ## Questions
 Please visit [https://github.com/a-down](https://github.com/a-down) for my GitHub profile.

 Please contact me at [alec@email.com](alec@email.com) if you have any questions about the application.